-7. Get Familiar with Non-Native Pronunciation

 Many English speakers are natively proficient in their language and don’t realize how difficult it can be for a non-native speaker.
-By learning how non-native speakers pronounce words, you can improve your listening skills when interacting with them.
+Learning how non-native speakers pronounce words can improve your listening skills when interacting with them.

-It will help you understand them better and make you a more empathetic person as well.
+It will help you understand them better and make you more empathetic.
 Just pay attention to your responses in conversations with people from other cultures and try repeating their pronunciations for yourself; get familiar with what’s different about their accents.

-Then, listen closely next time someone from another country speaks to you—try mimicking those identical pronunciations and practice hearing through those barriers of difference.
-With some time and practice, we can all learn how to improve our listening skills!
+Then, listen closely the next time someone from another country speaks to you—try mimicking those identical pronunciations and practice hearing through those barriers of difference.
+We can all learn how to improve our listening skills with some time and practice!

 8. Read Aloud to Practice Intonation and Pace

-We all know how important it is to speak clearly with correct grammar, intonation, and pace.
+We all know it is important to speak clearly with correct grammar, intonation, and pace.
 Many learners are surprised to discover that improving their speaking and listening skills can improve their pronunciation, mainly if they focus on reading aloud.

-To improve your listening skills in general (and pronunciation, too), read a passage aloud and listen back for incorrect intonation or poor pacing.
+To improve your listening skills (and pronunciation), read a passage aloud and listen back for incorrect intonation or poor pacing.
 Listen closely—do you speed up when speaking?
 Do you slur words together?

 By paying attention while you read aloud, you’ll be able to spot common errors that aren’t noticeable when we speak off-the-cuff or talk around friends.
 Don’t expect perfection—you’ll make mistakes, but try your best!

 9. Study From a Variety of Sources

-To improve your listening skills, it’s essential to study from various sources.
+To improve your listening skills, studying from various sources is essential.
 You can learn how conversations flow by watching British TV series or movies and practicing with native speakers.
 You can also keep up with current events by reading magazines and newspapers.

-**Rewrite**